 Institutional investors are starting to pour serious money into crypto markets as are “average Joes” looking to diversify from stocks and bonds.
 Also, quite surprisingly, studies estimate that up to 90% of Millennials prefer investing in crypto than gold.
 As the boomer generation slowly fades away, Millennials and Generation Z will shape the investment landscape of tomorrow – and Bitcoin is sure to play an important role.

 The last thing to consider is how easily and safely one can store, transport and exchange these two assets.

-The fact that Bitcoin is digital makes it incredibly easy to transport: anyone can travel the world with a simple flashdrive in their pocket without raising any suspicion or jealousy.
+The fact that Bitcoin is digital makes it incredibly easy to transport.

 However, with the advent of sophisticated technology, it is plausible that criminals could find a way to link BTC wallets to IP addresses with the intent of extorting or scamming their owners.

 Another risk could be repressive authorities tracking cash deposits on bank accounts originating from crypto exchanges.